bmbouter/Opus/README.txt

 About Opus
 ----------
 In a nutshell, Opus allows the automatic deployment of Django projects in a secure way.
-Specifically, it automates the following items in th process of deploying a project:
+Specifically, it automates the following items in the process of deploying a project:

 * Configures a new Django project given a list of applications